michaelbromley/soundcloud-visualizer/README.md

 You'll notice that part of the the track URL is added to the visualizer's URL.
 This makes it possible to easily save or share the state.
 So, if you find a good track that looks cool with the visualization that you want to share, just give the new URL to someone and when they load it up, it'll automatically start streaming and visualizing that track.

+## Playlists
+Playlists (also known as "sets" in Soundcloud) can now be pasted into the visualizer, which will cause the whole playlist to play in sequence.
+You can navigate the playlist using the controls below.

+## Controls
+- `spacebar` = toggle play/pause
+- `>` (right arrow key) = skip forward to next track in playlist
+- `<` (left arrow key) = skip backward to previous track in playlist

 # Issues

 Since the web audio API is pretty new, browser support is patchy: